dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 The reformatted .stat file now replaces the unlabelled columns with the corresponding ECNT statistic values specified in
 `Table 13.2 of the MET User's Guide <https://met.readthedocs.io/en/develop/Users_Guide/ensemble-stat.html#id2>`_.

-**Reformatting for generating TCMPR plots**

-The **TCDIAG linetype**, that also has corresponding TCMPR linetype data, is reformatted by consolidating the TCMPR columns with the TCDIAG columns.
-The reformatted data does not need to have aggregate statistics computed and can be used by the TCMPR plots (e.g. point, boxplot) to generate time series plots and box plots.
-Refer to the METplotpy User's Guide for information on using the TCMPR plotter.

-**Reformatting for scatter plots**

-The METplotpy scatter plots support plotting of any column of data in the input file against any other column (useful in visualizing relationships between variables).
-The MPR output is reformatted to consist of the labelled headers of the original MET output when the **keep_all_mpr_cols** setting is set to *True*.
-This is the format needed to generate scatter plots.

-Refer to MET User's Guide table 11.20 for more information on the MPR linetype.

-*NOTE:*
-When **keep_all_mpr_cols** is set to *False*, the MPR output is reformatted to collect the MPR specific columns to the stat_name and stat_value columns, with additional confidence limit columns (stat_ncl/ncu, stat_bcl/bcu).
-This format is consistent with the format required for generating a line plot using METplotpy from the command line.